|Best For||Simple blog for personal use|

 Now, even though Blogger has a lot going for it, it also has a lot of disadvantages – nearly all having to do with the ability to grow as your blog grows.
 Blogger can (and does) host some of the highest-traffic blogs on the Internet, but it is deliberately limited in many ways.

-Nearly every Blogger complaint that you see online will usually come down to the fact their blog has outgrown Blogger in some way (ie, in customization needs, support, etc).
+Nearly every Blogger complaint that you see on other Blogger reviews will usually come down to the fact their blog has outgrown Blogger in some way (ie, in customization needs, support, etc).